Scars can be a source of embarrassment and hard to ignore. That's why so many people try to prevent them or make them disappear.

 One of the skin’s main functions is to protect.
-In fact, without it, the body would be more vulnerable to a multitude of aggressors—infectious agents, pollution, sun rays, chemicals, etc. Fortunately, the skin does a good job of acting as a protective barrier.
-The body possesses remarkable restorative tissue mechanisms, including wound healing, that are triggered as soon as skin is damaged or broken.
+Without it, the body would be more vulnerable to a multitude of aggressors: infectious agents, pollution, sun rays, chemicals, etc. Fortunately, in order for it to play its role as a protective barrier, the body has remarkable tissue repair mechanisms, including wound healing, which are triggered as soon as skin is damaged or broken.

 A scar forms when a wound damages one or more of the skin’s three layers—the epidermis, dermis, and hypodermis.
 The epidermis contains several layers of keratinocytes (cells that produce keratin).
 The dermis mostly consists of collagen and elastin fibers, hair follicles, and sebaceous and sweat glands.
 Sensory receptors are also found in the dermis.
-The hypodermis mainly consists of fat cells.
+On the other hand, the hypodermis mainly consists of fat cells.
 Numerous blood vessels run throughout the three layers of the skin.

-If the skin is unable to protect against wounds, it has the ability to renew its cells and even to heal.
+If the skin is unable to protect against wounds, it has the capacity to renew its cells and even to heal itself.
 In the case of a minor wound, only a part of the epidermis is damaged.
-The cells that have been destroyed are replaced by new ones which are created from the innermost layer of the epidermis.
-However, if the wound is deep, the damage is more significant; making the healing process more complex.
-The epidermis repairs itself, but the skin does not completely recover its natural appearance, leaving a scar.
-This scar will improve, and change.
-This is why it is important not to judge its appearance at the time of the injury, but rather to wait several months after it has formed.
+The destroyed cells are then replaced by new ones from the basal layer of the epidermis.
+However, if the wound is deep, the damage is more significant, making the healing process more complex.

-If the wound is a result of surgery or another medical procedure, ask the healthcare professional who performed it to tell you how to best care for it.
-The same applies if the wound results from an accident.
-Do not leave the clinic or hospital without knowing what you need to do in the next few hours, days, and weeks.
-Properly following the healthcare professional’s instructions and the wound’s progression will promote wound healing.
+If the wound is a result of an operation or another medical procedure, ask the healthcare professional who performed it for advice on the best care.
+The same applies if it results from an accident.
+Do not leave the clinic or hospital without being sure of what to do.

-The common misconception that a wound needs air to heal is wrong and outdated.
-On the contrary, it is now recognized that the healing process and cicatrization of a wound is aided by a moist environment (but not a wet one).
-Protecting the skin with a covering agent can also be beneficial.
+The notion that wounds need air to heal is erroneous and outdated.
+On the contrary, it is now recognized that the wound healing process is enhanced by a moist (but not a wet) environment.
+Protecting the skin with a covering agent can therefore be beneficial.

 Be patient.
-In some cases, the healing process can take up to six months to a year, and sometimes even longer.
+In some cases, the healing process can take six months to a year, sometimes longer.

 Obstacles to healing

-The process leading to proper healing can be hampered by various factors, such as:
+The process leading to proper healing can be hampered by a number of factors, including: